5 Reasons Why It Pays to Invest in Private Equity Real Estate Funds

 5. Consider the manager’s alignment of interests

 According to Towers Watson, a leading global advisory company, co-investment is the most effective way to align the interests of a manager and investors.
 We started Origin to invest our own capital, and maximizing investment performance remains our primary goal.
-We continue to keep our skin in the game with Fund III by committing $10 million of our personal resources.
+We continue to keep our skin in the game with Origin Fund III by committing $10 million of our personal capital.

 If private equity real estate isn’t part of your portfolio, it needs to be; see our piece on Huffington Post discussing this topic.
 With its low correlation to other asset classes, high expected returns and low volatility, it scores a trifecta since most asset classes only have one or two of these qualities.